-- 6.1 Procedures for the validation and/or performance verification of methods used in ISP Forensic Services are outlined in the ISP Forensic Services Quality/Procedure Manual. - 6.2 Validations and/or performance verifications will also be conducted in accordance with SWGFAST Document #17 "Standard for the Validation and Performance Review of Friction Ridge Impression Development and Examination Techniques version 2.0" or its current replacement document to the degree possible. - 6.3 Validation/performance verification data, results, and summaries, for methods employed in the Latent Print Section will be maintained in that section.
+- 6.1 Procedures for the validation and/or performance verification of methods used in ISP Forensic Services are outlined in the ISP Forensic Services Quality/Procedure Manual. - 6.2 Validations and/or performance verifications will also be conducted in accordance with SWGFAST Document #17 "Standard for the Validation and Performance Review of Friction Ridge Impression Development and Examination Techniques version 2.0" or its current replacement document to the degree possible. - n that sec in the police polic 6.3 Validation/performance verification data, results, and summaries, for methods